CFD Simulation of Side-Fired SMR Furnace: Thermal & Hydrodynamic Analysis in ANSYS Fluent

 Sketch of a radiation-based and CFD-based furnace model extracted from the paper mentioned in the following

-Figure 1- Sketch of a radiation-based and CFD-based furnace model extracted from the paper mentioned in the following
+Figure 1- Sketch of a radiation-based and CFD-based furnace model extracted from the paper mentioned in reference [1].

 Furnace geometry design in Design Modeler software